AakaashShroff/OffNet/README.md

 - In the node.py file, in the phonebook you can add usernames with their predifined user_ids and esp hub ids to communicate with just usernames.
 (This is something like a DNS)
 - Run the node.py file, Enter the username you want to chat with and send the message.

+- The data packets are of the format : SenderUserID:SenderESP_ID:ReceiverUserID:ReceiverESP_ID:Message

 Output (This is a demo conversation using two hubs and two nodes(computers)):

 ![output](https://github.com/user-attachments/assets/9040f8ea-9888-482a-96d2-92e5a5ecce98)